Republished: 22 June 2020

 Often this is just a short-term measure until you can release privately later.
 But it’s important you have your tools at the ready.
 Join our free Toolbox for access to guided meditations and other helpful tools.

-Laughter is the best medicine.
+Laughter is the best medicine and a great way of coping during infertility.
 Lighten the mood by actively searching out for things that make you laugh.

 There are some great infertility cartoons, graphics, blogs and social media accounts that can help you laugh about the craziness of infertility.